theseanl/tscc/README.md

 ## Motivation

-This project came out from an experience I have had with developing several Javascript software, both as a frontend project and browser extension, userscripts injected into client's browsers.
+This project came out from the experience I have had with developing several Javascript apps, as frontend projects, browser extensions, and userscripts injected into client's browsers.
 In many cases "content script" are `eval`ed, so the source holds a string form of a JS code, so there was a rather strong motivation for squizing bundle size as much as one can in order to reduce client's memory footprint.
 Closure tools, albeit not "trendy", was the best tool for it -- the compiler is simply the best, Closure Templates directly compiles into JS and required runtime libraries are extremely small, and Closure Stylesheets provides class name shortening.
 However, incorporating all of these and at the same time providing an alternative build for debugging required a lot of work due to lack of support and community tooling.

 On the other hand, currently most of available tooling using tsickle and closure compiler is limited to angular community.
 Tsickle is integrated into Angular's compiler and it provides some angular-specific code transformations (they are not enabled in TSCC).
 However, after all tsickle is a general-purpose transpiler.
 It seemed a pity that such a great tooling cannot benefit much broader audiences.